-What To Pack For Your Dog?
+What To Pack For Your Dog When Traveling?

 Most people I know overpack and bring half their closet on trips, but I definitely have the opposite problem.
 I have been known to pack so little, I forget my toothbrush and shoes and end up having to buy an outfit or two while I’m traveling.
 But I truly prefer it that way.
 I don’t like the added weight and mess, plus I like to shop and bring home all the good finds.